-Cigarette smoking is the leading cause of preventable disease and mortality in the United States, and is usually initiated in adolescence.
-That makes what happens with cigarette smoking in adolescence particularly important to study.
+Cigarette smoking is the leading cause of preventable disease and mortality, and is responsible for more than 480,000 deaths per year in the United States.
+Cigarette use is usually initiated in adolescence, making smoking at this life stage particularly worrisome and important to study.

 Differences in smoking rates between various birth cohorts (or, in this case, school class cohorts) tend to stay with those cohorts throughout the life cycle.
 This means that it is critical to prevent smoking very early.
-It also means that the trends in a given historical period may differ across various grade levels as changes in use occurring earlier in adolescence work their way up the age spectrum (i.e., as "cohort effects").
+It also means that the trends in a given historical period may differ across various grade levels as changes in use occurring earlier in adolescence work their way up the age spectrum as each cohort ages (i.e., as "cohort effects").

 Among 12th graders, 30-day prevalence of smoking reached a peak in 1976 at 39% (likely having peaked earlier at lower grade levels as these same class cohorts passed through them in previous years.)
 After about a one quarter drop in 12th-grade 30-day prevalence between 1976 and 1981, the rate remained remarkably stable until 1992 (28%).
 In the 1990s, smoking began to rise sharply, after 1991 among 8th and 10th graders and after 1992 among 12th graders.
 Over the next four to five years, smoking rates increased by about one half in the lower two grades and by almost one third in grade 12-very substantial increases, to which MTF drew considerable public attention.
 This dramatic increase in smoking may well have contributed to the increase in nearly all forms of drug use during this relapse period.
-Smoking peaked in 1996 for 8th and 10th graders and in 1997 for 12th graders before beginning a fairly steady and substantial decline that continued through 2017 for 8th, and 2018 for 10th and 12th graders.
-This important decline in adolescent smoking decelerated after about 2002.
-Still, by 2018, 30day prevalence levels had fallen from peak levels by 90%, 86%, and 75% in grades 8, 10, and 12, respectively.
-(In 2018 prevalence among 12th graders continued to fall by a significant 2.0 percentage points.)
+Smoking peaked in 1996 for 8th and 10th graders and in 1997 for 12th graders before beginning a fairly steady and substantial decline that continued through 2019 for 10th and 12th graders and levelled in 2017 for 8th graders after about 2002.
+Still, by 2020, 30-day prevalence levels had fallen from peak levels by 90%, 89%, and 79% in grades 8, 10, and 12, respectively (note that prevalence among 12th graders showed a nonsignificant rise of 1.8 percentage points in 2020).
 An increase in 2009 in federal taxes on cigarettes (from \$0.39 to \$1.01 per pack) may have contributed to the declines in use.
-Of particular importance, smoking initiation by 8th graders declined by four fifths from a peak of 49% in 1996 to 9% by 2018.
+Of particular importance, smoking initiation by 8th graders declined by more than three fourths from a peak of 49% in 1996 to 12% by 2020.
 These changes are of tremendous importance to the eventual health and longevity of this generation of adolescents.
+(Note: the rapid rise in vaping nicotine is addressed in a section below.)

 Among 12th graders, the proportion seeing great risk in pack-a-day smoking rose before and during the first period of decline in use in the late 1970s.
 Risk leveled in 1980 (before use leveled), declined a bit in 1982, but then started to rise again gradually for five years.
 (It is possible that cigarette advertising effectively offset the influence of rising perceptions of risk during that period.)
 Perceived risk fell some in the early 1990s at all three grade levels as use increased sharply.
-Since then, there has generally been an increase (though not entirely consistently over the years) in perceived risk, reaching in 2015 the highest levels yet observed in grades 8 and 10 and close to the highest in grade 12.
-Risk has fallen back some in 10th and 12th grades over the past three to four years, and has remained fairly level among 8th graders for the past six years.
+A long period of increase followed; but risk has fallen back some in 10th and 12th grades over the last five or six years, while remaining fairly level among 8th graders since 2006.
 Note the differences in the extent of perceived risk among grade levels.
 There is a clear age effect: by the time most fully appreciate the hazards of smoking, many already have initiated the behavior.